 KSN is also actively used to combat malicious links and spam.
 More information on the principles of Kaspersky Security Network is here.

-As a radical but efficient measure of opposing threats, our enterprise solutions also apply whitelisting technology.
+As a radical but efficient measure of opposing threats, our enterprise solutions also apply allowlists.
 But let’s discuss that it in a future post.